rjf1924/ISEnetwork/README.md

 # Prerequisites
 None for now
 # Installation
-To install, clone this repository and run setup_network if rpi4 is not already setup Run install.sh
+To install, clone this repository and run install.sh followed by run.sh